Steven L. Small: Career

 Small remained at the University of Pittsburgh for five years following completion of his residency in 1991 as assistant professor in three departments (Intelligent Systems, Psychology, and Communication Sciences and Disorders) as well as a member of the university's Center for Neuroscience and a founding member of its Center for Neural Basis of Cognition.
-He moved to the University of Maryland as associate professor in the department of Neurology and Physiology in 1996, at which time he founded the university's MRI Research Program.
+He moved to the University of Maryland as associate professor in the departments of Neurology and Physiology in 1996, at which time he founded the university's MRI Research Program.

-In 1999, Small moved to the University of Chicago as associate professor in the departments of Neurology and Psychology and became the co-founder and co-director of the Brain Imaging Research Center, becoming full professor in 2005.
+In 1999, Small moved to The University of Chicago as associate professor in the departments of Neurology and Psychology and became the co-founder and co-director of the Brain Imaging Research Center, becoming full professor in 2005.
 In 2007, he became Senior Fellow of the Computation Institute and in 2008, Vice Chair for Research in the Department of Neurology.
 Small left the University of Chicago in 2010 and retains professor emeritus status.

 From 2010 to 2017, he was Professor and Chair of the Department of Neurology at the University of California, Irvine, while directing the university's Neuroscience Imaging Center (2012–2016).
 He retained holding appointments in the departments of Cognitive Sciences and Neurobiology and Behavior until 2019.
 In 2017, Small left his position as Chair of Neurology to found and develop the university's Medical Innovation Institute as its Chief Scientific Officer.

-In spring 2019, Small was appointed dean of the School of Behavioral and Brain Sciences at the University of Texas at Dallas.
-He lives in Dallas, Texas, with his wife Ana Solodkin, who is a full professor in the School of Behavioral and Brain Sciences at the same university.
+In spring 2019, Small was appointed dean of the School of Behavioral and Brain Sciences at the University of Texas at Dallas, a position he held through the 2023 academic year.
+He lives in Dallas, Texas, with his wife Ana Solodkin, who is Professor of Neuroscience at the same university.